- Family Travelers

 When the ship docks in Quebec City, it is like stepping back in time, into the first French city in North America; the old part of the city is rich with historic buildings, chic boutiques and cafes on every corner.
 Quebec City is a great place to brush up on your high school French.

 Keep in mind that most cruise companies only offer this itinerary in the spring, summer and fall seasons, then move ships to Alaska or the Caribbean in summer.
-The homeports of Norfolk, Virginia; Newark, New Jersey; New York and Boston have the greatest selection of sailings, as noted in these options.
+Here are some popular options for family cruise vacations.

 Celebrity Cruises (800/647-2251) has longer 13 and 14-night cruises leaving from Bayonne, New Jersey and stopping at four ports in Canada.

-Crystal Cruises (888/722-0021) is offering a variety of themed itineraries on 5 cruises throughout New England and Canada with stops at Saint John, New Brunswick and Halifax, Nova Scotia.
+Crystal Cruises (888/722-0021) is offering a variety of themed itineraries on seven to 10-day cruises throughout New England and Canada with stops at Saint John, New Brunswick and Halifax, Nova Scotia.

 Cunard (800/728-6273) has autumn themed cruises that include cities like New York City, Bar Harbor, Saint John, New Brunswick and more.
 Cruise durations can range from 5-20 nights.

-Norwegian Cruise Line(866/234-7350) offers seven day or ten day excursions from either Boston, New York, Philadelphia or Quebec City.
+Norwegian Cruise Line(866/234-7350) offers seven day or 10-day excursions from either Boston, New York, Philadelphia or Quebec City.
 Ports include Saint John, New Brunswick; Charlottetown; and Halifax and Sydney in Nova Scotia.

 Princess Cruises (800/PRINCESS) offers seven to 12-day cruises between New York City, Quebec and Ft.
 Lauderdale.